 h.
 No Contact Order: prohibition against having any form of contact with another student for a defined period of time.
 Such contact includes in person communications, telephone calls, e-mails, or sending messages through a third party.

 i.
 Restitution: compensation for loss, damage, or injury.
 This may take the form of service, monetary compensation or material replacement.

 j.
-Mandated Community Service: completion of either a specific number of hours of community service or the completion of a specified number of service projects under the direction of the Volunteer Emory Office.
-Independent service projects may also be approved at the discretion of the Director of Student Conduct.
+Mandated Community Service: completion of either a specific number of hours of community service or the completion of a specified number of service projects under the direction of the Director of Student Conduct.

 k.
 Educational Projects/Initiatives: projects, classes or assignments designated to educate a student or organization in connection with the effects of his/her behavior.

 l.
 Other: other sanctions as deemed appropriate by a hearing body and approved by the Director of Student Conduct.